daeIy/Animal-Classification-Problem/README.md

 This is a repo for Bangk!t assignment on First Machine Learning Project.

-Author:
-Gabriel Powericho Luo Daely
+Created by: Gabriel Powericho Luo Daely, Iyas Yustira
-Iyas Yustira